SeanDictionary/SageMath-for-VScode/README.md

 ## Usage

-The extension **has released** on the Visual Studio Code Marketplace yet, so you need to download it from github and install personaly.
+The extension **has released** on the Visual Studio Code Marketplace yet.
+You can install it from GitHub or the Visual Studio Code Marketplace.

 ### From GitHub